jtavak/StockXAPI/README.md

 # StockXAPI
-Unofficial API for StockX using Python.
+API for StockX using Python.

 ## Requirements
 Install all requirements using: